 properties);

-String redirectFlowId = PluginProperties.findPluginPropertyValue("redirect_flow_id", allProperties); //retrieve the redirect flow id
+String redirectFlowId = PluginProperties.findPluginPropertyValue("redirect_flow_id", allProperties); //retrieve the redirect flow ID

 String sessionToken = PluginProperties.findPluginPropertyValue("session_token", allProperties);